technomancy/leiningen/PLUGINS.md

 should take at least one argument: the current project.
 The project is a map which is based on the project.clj file, but it also has :name, :group, :version, and :root keys added in.
-If you want it to take parameters from the command-line invocation, you can make it take more arguments.
+If you want it to take parameters from the command-line invocation, you can make the function take more arguments.

 Note that Leiningen is an implied dependency of all plugins; you don't need to explicitly list it in the project.clj file.